radarlabs/unity-radar/README.md

 To run the example app, clone this repository, set your publishable API key on the `Example` game object, and build the app.

+If running on the web platform, you will need a Radar Verify desktop app running to support `trackVerified()` calls.

 ## Support

 Have questions?
 We're here to help!
 Email us at [support@radar.com](mailto:support@radar.com).